Azure/RDS-Templates/rdmi-peopletech/Patch an existing RDmi hostpool/README.md

-# Update an Existing RDSH Session Host Pool
+# Patch an existing RDmi hostpool

 This template updates sessionhost servers in existing hostpool and remove the old sessionhost servers.